Skip to main content

 Arriving yachts that are here on a temporary basis may qualify to be entered on a C4G/Temporary Import Entry.

-A further extension was given until 30 June 2023 - this is the final date for export of vessels under the extended TIE.
+A further extension was given until 30 June 2023.
+This is the final date for export of vessels under the extended TIE.

 Yacht owners must continue to abide by the conditions set out in their C4G.
 Any breach of these conditions will invalidate the C4G and therefore this further extension.